Rodrigo (musician)

-In 1995, Bueno signed a contract with Sony Music that lasted only for the release of the album Sabroso; the next year he signed a contract with Magenta Records that granted him one percent of his record sales.
+In 1995, Bueno signed a contract with Sony Music that lasted only for the release of the album Sabroso; the next year, he moved to Magenta Records in a deal that granted him one percent of his record sales.
 He discarded salsa and merengue from his repertoire, recording and performing exclusively cuarteto.
 His first release with the label, Lo Mejor del Amor, became an instant radio hit, earning him national fame and an ACE Award for Best Musical Act.
 The success was followed by La Leyenda Continúa (certified gold by CAPIF) and Cuarteteando.
 His 1999 release A 2000 became the theme of a series of concerts begun in the Astral Theater and held the following year in the Luna Park Arena under the name of Cuarteto Característico Rodrigo A 2000 ("Characteristic Cuarteto, Rodrigo to 2000").
 The show sold out the stadium thirteen times, while the album A 2000 was certified quadruple platinum.

 Bueno's schedule at the time included twenty-five to thirty shows weekly.
 Due to his demanding tours, Bueno began consuming beer to excess, which began to interfere with his performing.
-His stress level was further increased from receiving multiple death threats.
+His stress levels were further increased by receiving multiple death threats.
 Following a concert at the nightclub Escándalo in La Plata, Bueno was returning to the city of Buenos Aires on the evening of 24 June 2000.
 After his path was blocked by another driver who had passed him on the turnpike, Bueno tried to chase the vehicle to move in front of it again.
 In the process, he lost control of his SUV and crashed against a barrier.
-He was ejected from the SUV and he died on the spot.
+He was ejected from the SUV and was killed instantly.
 His death caused an immediate sensation in the Argentine media, with speculation about a possible murder conspiracy.
 After a short trial, the driver of the other vehicle was found not guilty; the judge considered Bueno to have been responsible for driving imprudently.